COFFEE ROASTS FROM LIGHT TO DARK

 DARK COFFEE ROASTS

 Dark roasted coffee beans are dark brown in color, like chocolate, and sometimes almost black.
-They have the shine of oil on the surface and it is usually evident in the cup when the dark roast coffee is prepared.
+They have the shine of oil on the surface.
+It is usually evident in the cup when the dark roast coffee is prepared.
 The dark roast coffee generally has a bitter, smoky or even burnt taste and the amount of caffeine is substantially decreased.

 Coffee beans are roasted to an internal temperature of 465-480°F to reach the level of dark roast, at the end of the second crack or beyond.
 They are often roasted to a temperature exceeding 490°F, at this point the body of the beans is thin and the taste is determined by flavors of tar and charcoal.